 - Read the SWS 2020 Annual Report.

 - Learn about Sound Water Stewards by watching this video:

-Sound Water Stewards of Island County is a non-profit supported by contributions from individuals, community businesses, community partnerships, and grants from the Lighthouse Environmental Programs.
+Sound Water Stewards of Island County is a non-profit supported by contributions from individuals, community businesses, community partnerships, special events and grants from the Lighthouse Environmental Programs.

 When you buy this license plate, proceeds benefit SWS and other environmental programs in Island County.
 Get yours today!